JasonSCFu/AIML-Applications-in-Financial-Sector/README.md

 # Artificial Intelligence and Machine Learning applications in Banking

-This repo mainly consists of actual practical use cases, applications of AI/ML in the banking industry.
-Some of them are actual projects I undertook and some are sparked by industry collaboration sharing.
+This repository primarily comprises real-world use cases and applications of AI/ML in the banking industry.
+It includes both projects I have personally undertaken and those inspired by collaborative efforts within the industry.

-I have worked in various roles in the banking industry, including personalized marketing strategy, risk management, fraud detection, robotic process automation (OCR).
-Over the years, I have seen how banks are trying to move from traditional statistical modelling to AI/ML modelling.
-With the acceleration of cloud migration and the speed of data accumulation, the trend of using advanced AI/ML will continue and will be the key factors to differentiate with competitors.
+Throughout my experience in various roles within the banking industry, such as personalized marketing strategy, risk management, fraud detection, and robotic process automation (OCR), I have witnessed the transition from traditional statistical modeling to AI/ML modeling.
+Banks have been increasingly adopting advanced AI/ML techniques to keep pace with the acceleration of cloud migration and the rapid accumulation of data.
+Utilizing these advanced technologies will be crucial in setting themselves apart from competitors.

-This repo contains AI/ML applications in the following areas:
+The repository covers AI/ML applications in the following areas:

 ### Data science toolkit:
  - [General python codes for data manipulation](https://github.com/JasonSCFu/Python-basics/blob/main/Code%20toolkits%20for%20data%20science.ipynb)